mongodb/genny/docs/using.md

 2. Run the self-tests:

-    To run `self-test` it is required that the Mothra repository exists in your local storage at src/mothra.
+    To run `self-test` it is required that the [Mothra repository](https://github.com/10gen/mothra/) exists at the root of the repository.
     ```bash
-    cd src && git clone git@github.com:10gen/mothra.git && cd ..
+    git clone git@github.com:10gen/mothra.git
     ```

     ```bash